codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

 - 🔎 [Produce Request (v11)](https://binspec.org/kafka-produce-request-v11)
 - 🔎 [Produce Response (v11)](https://binspec.org/kafka-produce-response-v11)

 Kafka's on-disk log format is just records inside a RecordBatch.
-The same RecordBatch format that is used in the Produce request, Fetch request is also used in the on-disk log file.
+The same RecordBatch format that is used in the Produce request and Fetch request is also used in the on-disk log file.

 You can refer to the following interactive protocol inspector for Kafka's log file format:
 - 🔎 [__cluster_metadata topic's log file](https://binspec.org/kafka-cluster-metadata)